alexrhowe/APOLLO/README.txt

 NOTE: Although the peak in the distribution for gamma is set to 5.e-5, the upper bound must be set to 1000 because this is the approximate point where the roughness penalty approaches its asymptotic value.
+NOTE: It may be necessary to set the initial guess for gamma high, around ~10, to avoid the code getting stuck in a local minimum with too much smoothing.

 NOTE: A single T# point will result in an isothermal atmosphere.
 NOTE: The default cross section tables have boundaries of 75 K and 4000 K,